Indeed Software Engineer Interview

 After submitting your application, you'll likely get an invite for a phone screen to dive into the software engineer role at Indeed.
 This phase is your standard background check interview where the recruiter dives into your interest in the role, your professional qualifications, etc. They ask fundamental questions like, "Why this role?" or "Can you give me the rundown of your background?"
 Expect them to grill you a bit on those X-factor skills from your resume.

-This interview is quite similar to the one which occurs for the Twitter SWE interview.
+This interview is quite similar to the one conducted for the Twitter SWE interview.

 Post that, they spill the beans on what comes next in the interview pipeline.
 It's a chance for you to get back with any burning questions about the role, the company, or the whole interview shindig.